threepointone/durable-scheduler/README.md

   });
   ```

-- This will schedule a task to be run every Friday at 6pm, and call a durable object binding `MYDURABLE` of id "some-id" with the function `myFunction` with the payload `{ message: "Hello, world!" }`
+- This will schedule a task to be run every Friday at 6pm, and call a durable object binding `MYDURABLE` of name "some-id" with the function `myFunction` with the payload `{ message: "Hello, world!" }`

   ```ts
   scheduler.scheduleTask({